-- (a) Easy to Start and Wind Up: It is very easy and simple to start a sole proprietorship form of business organisation.
+- (a) Easy to Form and Wind Up: It is very easy and simple to form a sole proprietorship form of business organisation.
 No legal formalities are required to be observed.
 Similarly, the business can be wound up any time if the proprietor so decides. - (b) Quick Decision and Prompt Action: As stated earlier, nobody interferes in the affairs of the sole proprietary organisation.
-So he/she can take quick decisions on various issues relating to business and accordingly prompt action can be taken. - (c) Direct Motivation: In sole proprietorship form of business organisation, the entire profit of the business goes to the owner.
-This motivates the proprietor to work hard and run the business efficiently. - (d) Flexibility in Operation: It is very easy to bring about changes as per the requirements of the business.
-The expansion or curtailment of business activities does not require many formalities as in the case of other forms of business organisation. - (e) Maintenance of Business Secrets: The business secrets are known only to the proprietor.
+So he/she can take quick decisions on the various issues relating to business and accordingly prompt action can be taken. - (c) Direct Motivation: In sole proprietorship form of business organisations, the entire profit of the business goes to the owner.
+This motivates the proprietor to work hard and run the business efficiently. - (d) Flexibility in Operation: It is very easy to effect changes as per the requirements of the business.
+The expansion or curtailment of business activities does not require many formalities as in the case of other forms of business organisation.

+- (e) Maintenance of Business Secrets: The business secrets are known only to the proprietor.
 He is not required to disclose any information to others unless and until he himself so decides.
 He is also not bound to publish his business accounts. - (f) Personal Touch: Since the proprietor himself handles everything relating to business, it is easy to maintain a good personal contact with the customers and employees.
 By knowing the likes, dislikes and tastes of the customers, the proprietor can adjust his operations accordingly.
 Similarly, as the employees are few and work directly under the proprietor, it helps in maintaining a harmonious relationship with them, and run the business smoothly.

-Though sole proprietorship is a popular form of business organisation yet it suffers from various limitations, let us discuss.
+After knowing the various merits of sole proprietorship form of business organisation let us discuss its limitations.